quephird/ScintillaLib/README.md

 ## Shapes

-The following shapes are available:
+The following primitive shapes are available:

 | Shape | Defaults |
 | --- | --- |